Subrat1988/library-management-system/README.md

 # Local Testing
 The application needs MySql database.
 We can use docker to start an instance of MySql database on our local to test the application.
+### Create a network(Docker):
+docker network create lms-network

 ### Docker Command (mysql):
-docker run --name lms-mysql-database -p 3306:3306 -e MYSQL_ROOT_PASSWORD=rootPassword -e MYSQL_DATABASE=lms-database -e MYSQL_USER=lms-user -e MYSQL_PASSWORD=lmsPassword -d mysql:9.3.0
+docker run --name lms-mysql-database --network lms-network -p 3306:3306 -e MYSQL_ROOT_PASSWORD=rootPassword -e MYSQL_DATABASE=lms-database -e MYSQL_USER=lms-user -e MYSQL_PASSWORD=lmsPassword -d mysql:9.3.0

 # Containerization
 Sample Dockerfile has been added to the project.
 Which will create the docker image for the library-management-system application with openjdk:21 base image.
-**Command:** docker build . -t lms-app
+**Command(Build Docker Image):** docker build . -t lms-app
+**Command(Run):** docker run --name lms-app --network lms-network -p 8080:8080 -e spring.datasource.url=jdbc:mysql://lms-mysql-database:3306/lms-database?allowPublicKeyRetrieval=true -d lms-app
 ***Note:*** The mysql container and application container should be started on the same network.

 **or**